FileMaker WebDirect 18 Guide

 For information about external FileMaker data sources, see FileMaker Pro Advanced Help.

 FileMaker WebDirect settings in Admin Console

-To change the settings for FileMaker WebDirect, run Admin Console on a machine that has network access to the FileMaker Server or FileMaker Cloud for AWS deployment that is hosting your solution.
-See FileMaker Server Help and FileMaker Cloud for AWS documentation.
+To change the settings for FileMaker WebDirect, run Admin Console on a machine that has network access to the FileMaker Server or FileMaker Cloud product deployment that is hosting your solution.
+See FileMaker Server Help and FileMaker Cloud product documentation in the Product Documentation Center.

 Opening a FileMaker WebDirect solution

-Web users access FileMaker WebDirect solutions through FileMaker WebDirect Launch Center, an HTML page, or a custom homepage.
+Web users access FileMaker WebDirect solutions through FileMaker WebDirect Launch Center, FileMaker Customer Console, an HTML page, or a custom homepage.

 Opening solutions in FileMaker WebDirect Launch Center

 FileMaker WebDirect Launch Center displays file icons and filenames for hosted FileMaker WebDirect solutions.

 To prevent a solution from displaying in FileMaker WebDirect Launch Center, see Choosing which users have access to a solution.